sbalian/quantum-random/README.md

 ![Tests](https://github.com/sbalian/quantum-random/workflows/Tests/badge.svg)

-This package brings the [ANU quantum random numbers][anu] to Python 3.6.2 and above.
+This package brings the [ANU quantum random numbers][anu] to Python 3.7 to 3.10.

 The default pseudo-random generator in Python is replaced by calls to the ANU API that serves real quantum random numbers.